nfch211/automation-for-data-entry/README.md

 The algorithm of how it works is that i converted the pdf into docx, and named these files as same as the pdf.
-Then, i extracted all the information as mentioned from the docx and saved these information to an excel file by a python script, * together with its' file names which is the key to track back and link these information to the pdfs.
+Then, i extracted all the information as mentioned from the docx and saved these information to an excel file by a python script,
+* with its' file names i could track back and link these information to the pdfs.

 Finally, whenever i needed to input these information as requested, all I need to do was simply to copy and paste.